-It is my honor to serve as the Chair of the Budget and Finance Committee, alongside Supervisor Catherine Stefani as Vice-Chair, and Supervisor Rafael Mandelman.
-Supervisors Norman Yee and Hillary Ronen also serve as temporary members of the expanded committee from March through July, as it engages in hearings and planning for the next two years of the City budget.
+It is my honor to serve as the Chair of the Budget and Finance Committee, alongside Supervisor Shamann Walton as Vice-Chair, and Supervisor Rafael Mandelman.
+I also have the honor of serving as Chair of the five-member Budget and Appropriations Committee, which begins meeting in February and convenes until the conclusion of the City’s budget process each July; I serve on this committee alongside Supervisors Walton, Mandelman, Yee and Ronen, to engage in planning for the next two years of the City budget.

-Once the Mayor’s proposed budget is released by June 1st, the Budget and Finance Committee will have the opportunity to review departmental budgets, identify cost-savings and redundancies, and re-prioritize those funds for priorities as determined by the Board.
+Once the Mayor’s proposed budget is released by June 1st, the Budget and Appropriations Committee will have the opportunity to review departmental budgets, identify cost-savings and redundancies, and re-prioritize those funds for priorities as determined by the Board.
 Any funds that the Board cuts from the Mayor’s proposed budget accumulate into a pot of funds then available for the Board to “add-back” to the budget for priorities that they’ve identified.
-The “add-back” process for the Budget and Finance Committee will conclude on June 26, 2019, and the committee will vote on a spending plan to forward to the full Board of Supervisors, who will then vote on the budget in July.
+The “add-back” process for the Budget and Appropriations Committee will conclude on June 24, 2020, and the committee will vote on a spending plan to forward to the full Board of Supervisors, who will then vote on the budget in July.

 Principles for the Board’s Budget Process: